Clinical Research Team's ground-breaking study into predicting psychosis

 We sat down with Julie Kane, Research and Development Mental Health Team Leader and Shaquilla Linton, Assistant Research Psychologist.
 They talked about how the IPPACT study, could reduce waiting times and improve the future treatment of young people in early intervention services.

 Shaquilla said: "We’re currently recruiting participants who may be experiencing sub-threshold ‘prodromal’ psychosis symptoms from Forward Thinking Birmingham's Early Intervention Teams.
-Around 30 per cent of these individuals would go on to develop psychosis, and it was recognised a better tool was needed to predict those at high risk and those at low risk to transitioning to pShaquillasychosis."
+Around 30 per cent of these individuals would go on to develop psychosis, and it was recognised a better tool was needed to predict those at high risk and those at low risk to transitioning to psychosis."

 The tool comprises of using a semi-structured interview called the 'Comprehensive Assessment of At-Risk Mental State' (CAARMS) which looks at many different aspects of a person's life, such as their daily activities in, their situation at work or school, their relationships, and their physical and mental health.
 It also includes a focus on neurocognition, such as examining a person's memory and attention span.